-Today’s post finally wraps up SIS Engineer’s initial foray into the strange and exotic world of automotive functional safety.
+Today’s post finally wraps up SIS Engineer’s initial foray into the strange and exotic world of automotive functional safety, with a focus on autonomous vehicles.
 In part 1 of this article we covered parts 1-4 of ISO 26262, which covers the vocabulary, general requirements, conceptual design, and the system-level design.
 In part 2, we dedicated the entire post to covering part 5 of the standard, which covers product development at the hardware level and specifies required probabilistic metrics, including Automotive Safety Integrity Level (ASIL).

 Note: Over the course of these posts, the new 2nd edition of ISO 26262 was released.
 Note that these posts are all based on the 1st edition.